niwinz/niwibe-site/content/blog/2015-11-26-replace-cursors-with-lenses.md

-Title: A introduction to lenses and how to use them instead of cursors.
+Title: Introduction to lenses and how to use them instead of cursors.
-Tags: clojurescript, state management, state, cursors
+Tags: clojurescript, state management, state, cursors, reactjs
-Status: draft

-Today, one of the most popularized way to manage state in clojurescript web applications (mainly using any of the existing react wrappers) are cursors.
-Them allow pass a "controled" view of the state for avoid direct coupling of the application state with concrete compomponent.
+The cursors abstraction is so far the most used approach for delimit the vision of the global state for react components in ClojureScript applications.
+But that also has a great amount of downsides that should be considered before using it.

-But the **cursor** abstraction is inherently limited and the most important downsides for me are:
+Here is a little list of the most important for me:

 - Only works with plain data.
 That makes worse working with own types defined with **defrecord** and exploit polymorphism using **protocols**.
 - Only allows visions of the tree behind the current root node.

+All that downsides and surelly other that I have not mentioned here I think can be solved replacing cursors with lenses.

-### Introduction to Lenses ###
+### First steps with lenses ###

 Lenses are in fact the generalization of the get, put and data mapping to particular part of the data structure.
 The concept is very similar to the cursors but without the main limitation of them.

-For the following examples we will use the latest version of [cats][1] and if you are in repl just evaluate the following require expression:
+The following examples we will use the latest version of [cats][1] and if you are in repl just evaluate the following require expression:

 ```clojure